External funding opportunities

 Opportunities for applying for research project grants have been organised in two documents that can be scanned by anyone from the Faculty of Humanities.
 Most of the funding bodies are common to all Schools; the lists will give a quick overview of the possibilities for funding.

-- Funding bodies for the Faculty of Humanities.
+- Funding bodies for the Faculty of Humanities (version May 2026).
 A document including the main funding bodies and schemes for the Humanities and the Social Sciences.
 This is not an exhaustive list.
 Updating as relevance requires.

 - An Excel workbook including all the available funding opportunities for the Humanities and the Social Sciences (HSS) which is accessible from the Highlights page of this website and lists the possibilities for grants, large and small, for any type of scheme and thematic area related to the HSS.
 This list is a continuous work in progress that is uploaded to the website currently on a weekly basis.